MattGould1/mattgoulddev/content/creating-full-text-search-with-firestore.md

 I needed to create a locations database that would allow my users to search for countries and cities using the name of the place.
 I used an open source database [https://github.com/dr5hn/countries-states-cities-database](https://github.com/dr5hn/countries-states-cities-database) which is rather good.
 It's not 100% accurate nor has all cities but is it open source, the accuracy is being improved and is actively maintained.

+## Are you impatient?

+Yes? [https://github.com/MattGould1/Firestore-Full-Text-Search](GitHub) take a look at GitHub then :( but don't forget to come back and continue reading.

 ## Thinking of the API

 The API for this service is straight forward and it looks similar to